-That silver would increase in value along with gold is not too surprising.
-It is the most attractive of white metals and has enjoyed its role as a precious favorite almost as long as its yellow companion.
+That silver would increase in value along with gold isn’t too surprising.
+This most attractive of white metals has enjoyed its role as a favorite almost as long as its yellow companion.
 Like gold, silver is a malleable metal, capable of being hammered without crumbling.
 Its softness — a disadvantage for the most part in securing gems — makes it easy to fashion.

-Here is a list of the various compositions of silver alloys and their marks:
+Here’s a list of the various compositions of silver alloys and their marks.

 |Mark||Alloy %||Fine Silver %|

 |.999||Fine or pure||99.9|

 Anything with a fine silver content lower than 90% ranks as low-quality silver.
 Much of this low-quality silver is produced for the tourist market in Europe, India, Mexico, and the Orient.
 The fine silver content of this material runs anywhere from 50% up to 80%.

 Generally, you can trust the “Sterling” stamp on an item.
 Most silver metal buyers do, unless something obviously appears amiss.

 Testing silver isn’t much more difficult than testing gold.

 Nitric acid reacts very quickly with silver.
 To determine if an item is silver-plated or solid silver, file an inconspicuous slot in it and apply a drop of nitric acid.
 (NOTE: nitric acid can be very hazardous if used carelessly.
 Please familiarize yourself with safety procedures for handling this material and follow the instructions accompanying commercially available nitric acid).

 If there’s base metal underneath, the slot will show a green color while the silver plating around the file mark will be gray.
 Should the item be solid, both the slot and the area around it will be gray.